A few steps to international credit data

 Step 2: Add NovaConnect to your page

-You can dynamically set values if you pass a function to any suitable parameter but make sure to resolve with the right type.
+You can dynamically set values for the required parameters if you pass a function to any suitable parameter but make sure to resolve with the expected variable type.

 Step 3: Add a call to action